A One-Week Guide to Citrus County

-Found just north of Tampa Bay and northwest of Orlando, our communities of Crystal River, Homosassa, Inverness and Floral City are easy to reach from anywhere.
-Here your family can experience endless aquatic adventure, small-town charm and family fun beyond the bustle of theme parks on the Nature Coast.
+Found just north of Tampa Bay and northwest of Orlando, our communities of Crystal River, Homosassa, Inverness and Floral City are easy to reach from Florida’s major airports, and definitely worth the short drive!
+Here your family can experience endless aquatic adventures, small-town charm, and family fun beyond the bustle of theme parks and larger cities.

 Before you dive into the fun, settle into an accommodation ideal for your plans and family.
 Citrus County has accommodations to suit every taste—and budget.
 Enjoy quaint cottages or cabins to get away from it all, stay in one of many affordable hotels and motels or check into a full-service resort.
-And our house and condo rentals offer plenty of room for large families or extended stays.
+And our vacation rentals offer plenty of room for large families or extended stays.

 Renting a pontoon boat is the perfect way to explore the natural side of Florida.
 The boats are simple to drive, usually hold up to 12 people and are easy on the wallet.
 At the mouth of the river, you can swim in the warm Gulf of Mexico saltwater.
 Then, at the head of the river, cool off in the 72-degree water of a crystal-clear spring.
 And lunch during this excursion is a breeze.
-You can pull right up to one of our many wonderful waterfront restaurants for a great lunch, or pack your own.
+You can pull right up to one of our many wonderful waterfront restaurants such as Waterfront Social or Crackers or you can pack your own.
 A full-day’s rental is usually around $150 which is less than admission to most theme parks.
 Most of the boat tour companies, marinas and resorts have rentals available.

 You’ve explored by motorized vessel.
 Now let’s see nature from a different angle: Take a kayaking tour of the Withlacoochee or Chassahowitzka River with a guide and learn about the history of the river and its flora and fauna—all while exploring what feels like uncharted land as you travel the way the region’s first Native American settlers did centuries ago.
 A half-day tour with an experienced guide will run between $35 and $55 per person and includes a kayak rental.